 Indeed, the cup of blessing (the blessing promised to Abraham) which we bless (with the words of Jesus) is koinonia – common participation – in His blood.
 The bread which we bread is koinonia—common participation—in His body.
 And thus you share His life: “As the living Father sent me, and I live because of the Father, so whoever feeds on me will also live because of me.
 This is the bread that came down from heaven…whoever feeds on this bread will live…FOREVER.”

-Unlike the rest of your food, THIS food, Christ's true body and blood under the bread and wine, isn't rotting and decaying; it gives you a life in Christ, a life that is forever.
-And for that, all glory to the Father, Son and Holy Spirit, now and forever.
+Unlike the rest of your food, THIS food isn’t rotting and decaying; it gives you a life in Christ forever.
 Amen.

 Hymn: "What Is This Bread?"
 LSB 629